51st-Vfw/JAFDTC/doc/README.md

 Using the **Export** command from the
-[*Point of Interest Command Bar*](#point-of-interest-command-bar) lets you export selected POIs from the database in an internal `JSON` based format.
-To start and export, select one or more POIs and then select **Export**.
-When exporting a campaign POI, you have the option of exporting only the selected campaign POIs or including all POIs from the campaigns matching the selected POIs.
+[*Point of Interest Command Bar*](#point-of-interest-command-bar) lets you export selected POIs from the database to a `.jafdtc_db` file.
+To start an export, select one or more POIs and then select **Export**.
+The selected POIs must meet one of two criteria,

+* Selected POIs must all be user POIs.
+* Selected POIs must all be campaign POIs from the same campaign.

+When exporting a campaign POI, you have the option of exporting only the selected campaign POIs or including all POIs from the campaign matching the selected POIs.
 Once what to export is establisehd, JAFDTC displays a standard Windows file picker to allow you to specify the file to export to.

 Exporting preserves the type and campaign of the exported POIs with one exception: DCS POIs are always converted to User POIs prior to export.